jjhuang417/CCChurnTracker/README.md

 **How do I use this?**
 - I created this app because checking credit card progress across multiple banking apps can be cumbersome.
 This would be a central hub for all your cards in one glance.

-This project was made in 2 days for a course, there are much to be added and polished.
-This project is currently local and not yet deployed.

 ## Demo

 <a href='https://youtu.be/aE5JUTjqLDc'>Full Demo on Youtube</a>